 We try to eat healthy foods as often as we can, we want to look the best we can so we hit the gym and try to get our daily 10,000 steps in.
 We yearn to focus better at work, maintain interesting hobbies and improve our overall skillset.
-Improved productivity promises personal and professional success, so we jam-pack our day with activities with a sole focus on future payoff – or some form of practical self-improvement.
+Improved productivity promises personal and professional success, so we jam-pack our day with activities solely focusing on future payoff — or some form of practical self-improvement.
 We look towards self-improvement as a means to an end.
 But what if there is no end?
 Quite often, constant self-improvement tends to result in the opposite: Stress, burnout and lurking lack of self-confidence.

 Self-help bestsellers such as “Think and Grow Rich” by author and salesman Napoleon Hill promise rags to riches success.
-Everybody can discover their own “secret” of achievement through condensed and generalized formulas for optimizing your personal output.
+Everybody can discover their own “secret” of achievement through condensed and generalized formulas for optimizing their personal output.
 Others promise surefire methods to becoming and staying slim or finding the perfect partner with as little effort as possible.
 And the list goes on.

 Everywhere we turn, we’re told that self-improvement is the key to success in many different spheres of life.
 But do we really need to improve at all?